Possible Changes In Store for Florida DUI Law

 Many criminal defense attorneys in central Florida oppose the passing of Bill 1810 because of its potential for infringing upon a person’s legal rights.
 In effect, law enforcement does not have to prove a person is impaired in cases involving controlled substances due to the way metabolites can linger in the blood system for weeks at a time.
 This means, a controlled substance ingested one to two weeks beforehand can cause a person to be charged with driving under the influence.
 This provision greatly differs from the drunk driving blood-alcohol requirement.
 Not surprisingly, Florida defense lawyers have expressed concern regarding the ramifications for drivers’ legal rights should Bill 1810 be upheld.

 The DUI Attorneys at Umansky Law Firm defend people convicted of alcohol-related traffic violations.
 If you have received a DUI in Florida, you need experienced legal guidance.
-Contact us today at (407)228-3838.
+Contact us today for more information.